Data Quality Metrics

 Important: Defining a metric here makes it available for tracking and alerting.
 However, no alerts will be generated until a policy is created using this metric.

-Supported aggregations
+Supported aggregations for Expressions

 Below is the list of supported functions